bccp/nbodykit/docs/source/algorithms/survey-power.rst

 .. note::

-    To jump right into the :class:`ConvoledFFTPower` algorithm, see this `cookbook recipe <../cookbook/convpower.html>`_ for a detailed
+    To jump right into the :class:`ConvolvedFFTPower` algorithm, see this `cookbook recipe <cookbook/convpower.ipynb>`_ for a detailed
-    walk-through of the :class:`ConvolvedFFTPower` algorithm.
+    walk-through of the algorithm.

 .. _fkp-background: